pallets-eco/wtforms/README.txt

 To get started using WTForms, we recommend reading the crash course on the
 website: http://wtforms.simplecodes.com/.

-The documentation is located in the docs directory and written using sphinx.
-To generate it, run `make html`.
+If you downloaded the package from PyPI, there will be a prebuilt copy of the html documentation in the `docs/_build/html/` directory.
+If not, you can generate it youself by running `make html` in the `docs` directory.